England | Scotland | Wales | Northern Ireland | Ireland

 Prior to booking any appointments for vaccinations you will need to find out what is required for the country (or countries) you are visiting.
-The nursing team are qualified to administer these vaccines but cannot give specific immunisation advice.
+The nursing team are qualified to administer these vaccines but cannot give specific immunisation advice on any other vaccines.

 To do this please visit website www.fitfortravel.nhs.uk.
 Our Patient Services Team will be able to give you a printout of your vaccination history.